-Pharmacotherapy is used to reduce acute SCI secondary effects while providing motor function improvement and sensation in spinal cord injury patients.(58) Drug therapy for spinal cord injury include corticosteroids(or glucocorticoids), a class of high-dose steroids.(58) Specifically, methylprednisolone (Solu-Medrol) is a drug in this steroid class indicated for acute SCI secondary effects reduction.
-Other drug therapies include analgesics (pain relievers-acetaminophen or ibuprofen) and muscle relaxants (baclofen or tizanidine) for injury-related pain and muscle spasms respectively.(58) Recently, experimental drugs have been introduced to administer orally or injected epidurally (space around spinal cord).(58)
+Pharmacotherapy is used to reduce acute SCI secondary effects while providing motor function improvement and sensation in spinal cord injury patients.(59) Drug therapy for spinal cord injury include corticosteroids(or glucocorticoids), a class of high-dose steroids.(59) Specifically, methylprednisolone (Solu-Medrol) is a drug in this steroid class indicated for acute SCI secondary effects reduction.
+Most physicians treat patients with high doses of methylprednisone within eight hours of injury, although this may lead to only a modest benefit in improved motor function and has an associated risk of side effects.

+Other drug therapies include analgesics (pain relievers-acetaminophen or ibuprofen) and muscle relaxants (baclofen or tizanidine) for injury-related pain and muscle spasms respectively.(59) Recently, experimental drugs have been introduced to administer orally or injected epidurally (space around spinal cord).(59)